 - Consent - This is the most common defense to rape.
 If the alleged victim consented to the sexual contact while it was happening, the defendant cannot be convicted of rape.
 Consent can be proven in various ways, including through the defendant’s testimony, the alleged victim’s behavior before and after the alleged assault, and the results of a rape kit (for example, if a rape kit was performed and there was no evidence of bruising or trauma, the defendant would argue that the lack of injury suggested that the alleged victim consented to the sex).

 - Alleged Victim’s Alcohol or Drug Use - In some cases, an alleged victim is so intoxicated on drugs or alcohol that she is incapable of consenting to sex.
-However, the Supreme Judicial Court recently ruled that the Commonwealth must prove that the alleged victim was severely intoxicated in order for her to lack capacity to consent.
+However, the Supreme Judicial Court has ruled that the Commonwealth must prove that the alleged victim was severely intoxicated in order for her to lack capacity to consent.
 Additionally, the Commonwealth must prove beyond a reasonable doubt that the defendant knew, or reasonably should have known, that the alleged victim’s condition rendered her incapable of consenting.

 - Alleged Victim’s Mental Health Records - If the alleged victim has previously received mental health counseling, her treatment records might be admissible at trial.
 There is a complicated procedure used to determine whether her records will be produced and ultimately shown to the jury.
 Attorney Spring is experienced in litigating such issues.